Docs

 Communicating with GraphQL

 In REST, HTTP verbs determine the operation performed.
-In GraphQL, you'll provide a JSON-encoded body whether you're performing a query or a mutation, so the HTTP verb is POST.
+In GraphQL, you'll provide a JSON-encoded body whether you're performing a query or a mutation, so the HTTP verb is POST

-To query GraphQL using cURL, make a POST request with a JSON payload.
-The payload must contain a string called query:
+request with a JSON payload.
+The payload must contain a string called query

 curl -H 'x-api-key: nhwQ4taIgNciu3xrabY8BMFXAZGyYGtc8r' -d '